juijs/store.jui.io/README.md

-# Welcom to Store for JUI Chart
+# Welcom to Store for JUI
 http://store.jui.io